Microclimate: Plant microclimate

-As pointed out by Rudolf Geiger in his book not only climate influences the living plant but the opposite effect of the interaction of plants on their environment can also take place, and is known as plant climate.
+As pointed out by meteorologist Rudolf Geiger, not only does climate influence the living plant, but the opposite effect of the interaction of plants on their environment can also take place, which is ultimately known as plant climate.
 This effect has important consequences for forests in the midst of a continent; indeed, if forests were not creating their own clouds and water cycle with their efficient evapotranspiration activity, there would be no forest far away from coasts, as statistically, without any other influence, rainfall occurrence would decrease from the coast towards inland.
 Planting trees to fight drought has also been proposed in the context of afforestation.

 Dams

 Artificial reservoirs as well as natural ones create microclimates and often influence the macroscopic climate as well.

 Slopes

 Another contributing factor of microclimate is the slope or aspect of an area.
 South-facing slopes in the Northern Hemisphere and north-facing slopes in the Southern Hemisphere are exposed to more direct sunlight than opposite slopes and are therefore warmer for longer periods of time, giving the slope a warmer microclimate than the areas around the slope.
 The lowest area of a glen may sometimes frost sooner or harder than a nearby spot uphill, because cold air sinks, a drying breeze may not reach the lowest bottom, and humidity lingers and precipitates, then freezes.